 Then go on the offensive.
 God will help you.
 Isaiah 59:19 tells us:

 So shall they fear the name of the Lord from the west, and His glory from the rising of the sun; when the enemy comes in like a flood, the Spirit of the Lord will lift up a standard against him.”

 Do warfare God's way, and you will win the battle every time.

-And by the way, the best sermon I’ve ever heard on going on the offensive through prayer is here, by Lou Engle at the Mission: Possible conference a few years ago.
-(It’s free to watch.)
-I’d strongly encourage you to watch it; you’ll be forever changed if you do.
+And by the way, the best sermon I've ever heard on going on the offensive through prayer was by Lou Engle at the Mission: Possible conference a few years ago.
+If you can find it online, I'd strongly encourage you to watch it; you'll be forever changed if you do.

 Dear pioneer, if your new thing has died, there is a reason.